jgschmitz/mongodb-mongosync/README.md

 # Mongosync

-Demonstrates the ability of *mongosync* to continually replicate data between two MongoDB clusters.
+This Demonstrates the ability of *mongosync* to continually replicate data between two MongoDB clusters.

 Use launchRS.source.sh to deploy a MongoDB Replica Set on your local machine, to act as the *source* cluster.